TeamGraphix/graphix-perceval/docs/source/tutorial.rst

 Generating MBQC Pattern
 -----------------------

-We first generate a MBQC pattern using ``graphix`` library.
+We first generate an MBQC pattern using ``graphix`` library.
-First, let us import relevant modules and define function we will use:
+First, let us import relevant modules and define the function we will use:

 .. code-block:: python